Bring an adult

 I enjoyed being involved in the evening’s session.
 I met some really inspirational people and love the enthusiasm they brought.
 I might just keep the neckerchief and come back next week with my nephews!

-Hi, I’m Alex and I’ve been working at home over the last two years due to COVID.
+Hi, I’m Alex and I’ve been working at home for the last couple of years.

 The last few years have really made me want to get to know people in my local area and do more within my community, but I didn’t know how to get involved.